isc-projects/forge/doc/coding-guidelines.md

 Writing new tests
 -----------------

-Since forge moved from lettuce to pytest, writing new tests it's just python programming.
+Since forge moved from lettuce to pytest, writing new tests is just python programming.
-Functions available in tests/srv_control.py are used to operate remote DHCP/DNS servers.
+Functions available in `tests/srv_control.py` are used to operate remote DHCP/DNS servers.
-Functions available in tests/srv_msg.py are used to generate and parse traffic.
+Functions available in `tests/srv_msg.py` are used to generate and parse traffic.
 Don't forget to write test description for new tests.

 Additional info